 name | string | Zone identifier used in rules |

-patterns | string[] | Glob patterns relative to the project root |
+patterns | string[] | Glob patterns relative to the project root, or relative to root when set |

 - A file belongs to the first zone whose pattern matches (first-match wins)